aclueless/rustmart-examples/README.md

 | rustmart-spair                 | 173.6kB         | App                                                                    |
 | rustmart-spair-with-components | 187.2kB         | App, Home, ProductDetail                                               |

-(*) *Please note that `yew::Component` and `spair::Component` are very different.*
+(*) *Please note that `yew::Component` and `spair::Component` are not the same.*

 (**) *`Navbar` and `ProductCard` were converted to functions.
 I am not a user of Yew, so I miserably failed when converting `AtcButton` component to a function, so I just inlined it as an element `<button>...</button>` where the button is required.*

-You can see that the difference of Yew implementations is about 37kB, just by replace 3 components by alternative code.
-But please note that when moving away from components, you lose the ability to turn off the render process.
-(With Yew component, you can return `false` in `Component::change` to tell that Yew should not rerender the component)
+You can see that the difference of Yew's implementations is about 37kB, just by replace 3 components by alternative code.
+But please note that when moving away from components, you lose the ability to stop the render process (with component, you can return `false` in `Component::change` to tell that Yew should not rerender the component's view)

 Using Spair, with 2 more components, 13.6kB was added to the `.wasm` file.
+(Similar to Yew's implementations, the two implementations in Spair work in different ways internally, but not different visually).

 Conclusion?
 Either you use Yew or Spair, if your primary concern is the size of `.wasm` file, then you may want to avoid using components where possible.